christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/red-mk-iii-spectre.md

   thumbnail = ""
 +++

 The Red MK III "Spectre" is a wrist mounted electronics detection device.
-[IQ]({{<relref "advanced-training/operator/gsg-9/iq.md" >}}) uses the Spectre to identify any enemy devices that give off an electromagnetic signal such as...
+[IQ]({{<relref "advanced-training/operator/gsg-9/iq.md" >}}) uses the Spectre to identify any enemy devices that give off an electromagnetic signal such as...<!--more-->

 ## Usage